Engee documentation

 using JSON

-Let's look at the function itself.
-It takes the path to the input file and an optional argument skip_markdown, which determines whether to skip markdown cells during conversion.
-Now let's turn to the algorithm and consider it line by line.
+Consider the function itself.
+It takes the path to the input file and an optional argument. skip_markdown, which determines whether to skip markdown type cells during conversion.

-5. Open the output file for writing.
+5. Open the output file for recording.

-6. Cycle through all the cells.
+6. Loop through all cells.

 9. Skip markdown cells containing inserted images (![]).

-10. Write the contents of the markdown cell as a Julia comment (#=...=#).
+10. We record the contents of the markdown cell in the form of a Julia comment (#=...=#

-11. if the cell is a code and contains a non-zero number of rows.
+11. If the cell is a code and contains a non-zero number of rows.

 12. Write the lines of code directly to the file, preserving their order.